zakrocki-gabriella/GU-ANLY-580-FALL-2021/labs/lab-06/lab-06.md

 ## Task I (20 pts)

-1. Download a pretrained FastText model [here](https://dl.fbaipublicfiles.com/fasttext/vectors-crawl/cc.en.300.bin.gz)

-2. Launch the FastText query matching service by running the following command from the terminal from within the `labs/lab-06/` directory:
+1. Launch the FastText query matching service by running the following command from the terminal from within the `labs/lab-06/` directory:

     $ ./query_matching_demo.sh

-3. Open your Advanced Rest Client application (you need to download it first)
+2. Open your Advanced Rest Client application (you need to download it first)

     a.
 Enter `http://0.0.0.0:580` into the Request URL bar